Masters of Doom: Lawsuit

+In 2005, former Ion Storm chief executive officer Michael Wilson sued publisher Random House Inc., claiming the book falsely alleged that he purchased a BMW with funds from id Software.
+Wilson sought $50 million in damages, with further punitive damages from the publisher.
+A spokesperson for Random House issued a statement announcing the publishing company's support of David Kushner.
+The suit was dismissed with prejudice by joint request of Wilson and Random House in October of the same year.

 Legacy

 Palmer Luckey, the founder of the technology company Oculus VR, first became interested in virtual reality after reading Masters of Doom.
 John Carmack later left id Software in 2013 to join Oculus as chief technology officer.
-In a 2013 blog post, Alexis Ohanian revealed that the book inspired Ohanian and Steve Huffman to found reddit.
+In a 2013 blog post, Alexis Ohanian revealed that the book inspired him and Steve Huffman to start a company, which resulted in them founding Reddit.

 In 2016, Kushner released an audiobook follow-up titled Prepare to Meet Thy Doom and More True Gaming Stories.
-The book is a compilation of Kushner's long-form journalism which includes a "where-they-are-now" article on Carmack and Romero.
-The book was read by Wil Wheaton.
+The book is a compilation of Kushner's long-form journalism which includes a "where-they-are-now" article on Carmack and Romero, and like Masters of Doom, was recorded as an audiobook by Wil Wheaton.
+In 2021, Kushner wrote in a Substack post that he was writing a sequel to Masters of Doom.
+Titled Masters of Disruption: How the Gamer Generation Built the Future, Kushner planned to serialize the book in his newsletter and include new interviews with Carmack and Romero.